MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-text-contrast.md

 Check text color contrast in the default state by using the **Inspect** tool.
 The **Inspect** tool's information overlay on the webpage has an **Accessibility** section that includes **Contrast** information.

-This article leads up to another, more specialized article: [Check accessibility during all states of elements][DevtoolsAccessibilityTestInspectStates].
+This article leads up to another, more specialized article: [Verify accessibility during all states of elements][DevtoolsAccessibilityTestInspectStates].

 **To check text-color contrast in the default state by using the Inspect tool's information overlay:**